Shootouts in Sudan capital on Eid holiday, army moves in on foot | Law-Order

 The RSF expressed willingness to allow a lull in the fighting, and condemned the military for what it said was new assaults.
 Beyond the capital, the two sides are fighting in the western region of Darfur, where a partial peace deal was signed in 2020 in a long-running conflict that led to international war crimes charges against Bashir.

-In El Fasher in North Darfur, a maternity hospital repurposed to treat casualties from fighting was overwhelmed and rapidly running out of supplies, said Cyrus Paye, coordinator for aid group MSF which supports the facility.
+In El Fasher in North Darfur, a maternity hospital repurposed to treat casualties from fighting was overwhelmed and rapidly running out of supplies, said Cyrus Paye, coordinator for aid group MSF.
 All other hospitals in the city were closed.
 Most of the 279 wounded patients the hospital received since Saturday were civilians hit by stray bullets, many of them children, and 44 have died, he said.

-Another doctors' group said at least 26 people were killed and 33 were wounded El-Obeid city, also west of Khartoum, on Thursday.
-Witnesses there described clashes and widespread looting.
-Guterres, speaking to reporters after meeting virtually with the heads of the African Union, the Arab League and other organisations on Thursday, said trapped civilians should be allowed to seek medical treatment, food and other supplies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)